Hey, are you looking to know about the Basics of strength of materials?

 Static and Dynamic mechanics-

 Static and dynamic mechanics deals with the external effect on the rigid body with applied load.
 It can not tell about the internal effect that happens inside the body with applied load.
-The study of the non-deformative body comes under these mechanics, In general.
+The study of the non-deformative body comes under these mechanics.

 Mechanics of Materials-